â€œIf you want your life to be more rewarding, you have to change the way you think.â€

 â€œFor everyone of us that succeeds, it's because there's somebody there to show you the way out.â€

 One of the coolest things online this spring was the webinars with Oprah and Eckhart Tolle.
 Each week during 10 weeks they discussed the ego, the present, consciousness and other ideas from Tolleâ€™s book â€œA New Earthâ€.
-You can stream or download the episodes over here.

-These episodes were mostly about Tolle and his ideas.
 Today Iâ€™d like to focus a bit on Oprah.
 So here are a few of her tips and reminders that resonate with me right now.

 1. Keep your focus in the right place.